HumanCellAtlas/pipeline-tools/pipeline_tools/README.rst

 The URN (Uniform Resource Name) is a long string that looks like this: hca:sta:aws:staging:{short hash}:{long hash}

-It gets decoded by stage.py to extract the staging location and credentials needed to stage files.
+It gets decoded by the [hca-cli](https://github.com/HumanCellAtlas/dcp-cli) to extract the staging location and credentials needed to stage files.

 Invoke it like this::